Evan Rachel Wood accuses Marilyn Manson of 'horrifically' abusing her - RFI

 New York (AFP)

-"Westworld" star Evan Rachel Wood on Monday accused industrial rock icon Marilyn Manson of being a "dangerous man" who subjected her to years of abuse starting when she was a teenager.
+"Westworld" star Evan Rachel Wood on Monday accused goth industrial rocker Marilyn Manson of being a "dangerous man" who subjected her to years of abuse starting when she was a teenager.

 "He started grooming me when I was a teenager and horrifically abused me for years," she said of the Grammy-nominated vocalist in an Instagram post.